-Whether your a new graduate or long-time worker the best practices required to succeed have many common characteristics.
+Whether you’re a new graduate or long-time worker the best practices required to succeed have many common characteristics.

 In sales and business development you must sell a product, solution, or service while in the job hunt you must sell one thing: yourself.